ToshioCP/LaTeX-BuildTools/Tutorial.en.md

 # Creating a directory and templates for source files

-The rest of this tutorial shows an example of using Lbt.
+The rest of this tutorial shows how to use `lbt` with an example.
 Its source file is this tutorial.

 First, use a `new` subcommand to create a directory and templates for source files.
 The `new` subcommand takes the directory name, document class name, and working directory name as arguments.
 The last two arguments can be left out.
-Their default values are book and \_build respectively.
+Their default values are `book` and `_build` respectively.
-In this example, we use `ltjsarticle` document class.
+In this example, we use `article` document class.

 ```
-$ lbt new Tutorial ltjsarticle
+$ lbt new Tutorial article
 $ cd Tutorial
 $ ls -a
 . .. .config helper.tex main.tex